FionaCBL/HMDIngestWorkflowImprovement/README.md

 ### Environment

 Two environments exist within the software tool - `test` and `prod`.
 Using `test` sets up a test-based environment, only looks at the test sharepoint site and writes output files to your desktop.
 Using `prod` sets up the live production environment and uses the live HMD sharepoint.

-**Currently writing-to-sharepoint functionality is not working, so both environments write to the user's desktop**
+**WARNING - UNTESTED FEATURE IN `prod` environment**
+Image order csv generation in `prod` is untested:
+- Currently I haven't been able to get the ImageOrder.csv files to write directly to the network location due to insufficient permissions.
+You may have sufficient permissions and be able to write to this location, however!**
+- Not recommended to test this yet, but if you feel like it then testing on single shelfmarks is the most sensible way forward here.
+The above does not apply to the `test` environment.

 The tool then asks if you would like to search sharepoint using a shelfmark.
 Answer 'yes' here, followed by your shelfmark of choice (matching Sharepoint exactly!) to use this feature.